What You’ll Learn 💾

 Runs the script.

-Let's say that you have a script that:
+For example, imagine you have a script that:

-takes four incoming signals,
+Takes four incoming signals,

-runs 3rd-octave analysis on them,
+Performs a 3rd-octave analysis on them,

-creates a polished report,
+Generates a polished report,

-complete with your company's title bar and logo,
+Includes your company’s title bar and logo,

-automatically puts in the data and other variables from the data file, and
+Automatically inserts the data and other variables from the data file, and

-formats it for your color printer.
+Formats everything for your color printer.

 Typical FlexPro screen